 Because of the special demands of the nursing program and the need to protect patients and students, students in the nursing program are required to have a physical examination and prescribed lab tests prior to the start of the school year.
 A current, complete health form including the prescribed lab tests must be on file in the Department of Nursing by the date specified in the admission letter in order for the student to participate in clinical learning experiences.
 Nursing students are required to discuss with their nursing faculty advisors any health factors that may affect their capacity to perform as professional nurses.
 NOTE: New York State Department of Health and individual health care agencies also require additional protective measures prior to caring for patients.
 Presently, health care agencies require a positive rubella titer or evidence of immunization, a PPD, influenza vaccination, varicella immunization or positive titer and Hepatitis B vaccination or its declination.)

 Student Learning OutcomesUpon completion of the program, students will be able to:

 - Integrate theories and concepts from nursing, the liberal arts, sciences, and humanities into professional nursing practice in a world of global interdependence.

-- Provide safe and holistic patient centered care in a variety of health care settings utilizing the nursing process, informatics, and emerging technology.
+- Provide safe and holistic patient centered care for all ages in a variety of health care settings utilizing the nursing process, informatics, and emerging technology.

-- Provide evidence based care of patients for the delivery of optimal health care.
+- Provide evidence based care of patients across the lifespan for the delivery of optimal health care.

 - Articulate a professional philosophy that reflects autonomy, advocacy, social justice, accountability, responsibility and ethical decision making in the provision of patient centered care.

-- Communicate and collaborate with individuals, families, communities, population and interdisciplinary team members fostering open communication, mutual respect and shared decision making.
+- Communicate and collaborate with individuals, families, communities, populations, and interdisciplinary team members fostering open communication, mutual respect and shared decision making.

 - Evaluate nursing care outcomes within the context of clients' values, preferences, and well being.